beakerbrowser/unwalled.garden/README.md

 ![Draft](https://img.shields.io/badge/Draft-In%20progress-yellow.svg) ![Not implemented](https://img.shields.io/badge/Status-Not%20implemented-red.svg)

-Schemas for a p2p social-media network built on the Dat Web.
+Schemas and APIs for social applications on the Dat Web.

 ## How it works